Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Proof of the Oseledets genericity along curves

-To prove the main result (Lemma~\ref{lem:goodset} below) we use two results established by Chaika and Eskin in \cite{Es-Ch}.
-The first (Proposition~\ref{prop:EC2}) gives the existence of a "good" set for the Konstevich-Zorich cocycle generated by a random walk on $SL_2(\R)$.
-The second (Proposition~\ref{prop:EC1}) allows us to show that for every horocycle arcs almost every orbit of the Teichm\"uller flow starting from such arc can be tracked sublinearly by a generic trajectory on $\mathcal{M}$ generated by the random walk.
-This sublinearity of the tracking guarantees that growth of $A_{\mathcal{V}}$ along the Teichm\"uller and random walk trajectories are the same.
-This enables us to pass from the random walk action on $\mathcal{M}$ to Teichm\"uller trajectories starting from a horocycle arc.
+To proof of Lemma~\ref{lem:goodset} exploits two results established by Chaika and Eskin in \cite{Es-Ch} (stated as Proposition~\ref{prop:EC1} and Proposition~\ref{prop:EC2} below).
+Proposition~\ref{prop:EC2} gives the existence of a "good" set for the Konstevich-Zorich cocycle generated by a random walk on $SL_2(\R)$.
+Proposition~\ref{prop:EC1} is a result on \emph{sublinear tracking} which allows us to show that for every horocycle arc almost every orbit of the Teichm\"uller flow starting from such arc can be tracked with sublinear error by a generic trajectory on $\mathcal{M}$ generated by the random walk.
+This result guarantees that the growth of $A_{\mathcal{V}}$ along the Teichm\"uller and random walk trajectories are the same and enables us to pass from the random walk action on $\mathcal{M}$ to Teichm\"uller trajectories starting from a horocycle arc.